Skip to content

 Sources profile:This story draws on neutral-leaning sources

-NASA fired a final eight-second thruster burn at 15:16 EDT on 10 April, producing a 4.2 feet-per-second velocity change, published on the NASA Artemis blog and absent from wire coverage 1.
-This burn is distinct from the nine-second trajectory correction burn on 9 April that locked the re-entry corridor.
-The final adjustment confirms the approach geometry was managed to precision through the last minutes before ESM separation at 19:33 EDT.
+A final eight-second thruster burn at 15:16 EDT on 10 April produced a 4.2 feet-per-second velocity change, published on the NASA Artemis blog but absent from wire coverage.
+This was a distinct event from the nine-second trajectory correction burn fired on 9 April that locked Orion's re-entry corridor.

 Sources:NASA